What perks and benefits should you be offering to your remote employees?

 77. Museum membership

 Go out of your way to help your workers rediscover the magic of history and art.
-Get them access to a museum’s membership.
+Get access to a museum’s membership.

 78. Thank you video

 Thank you video is a great way to say thanks to your employees on their work anniversaries.
 Come up with a list of 5-10 funny questions to ask your employee’s teammates and make them record the responses on video.
+To make the video editing process easier, you can utilize an online video editor that offers various features such as transcribing video to text, adding subtitles, merging videos, trimming videos, and incorporating visual effects.

 79. Virtual wall of fame